zzhangjii/learning-library/workshops/goldengate/LabGuide500.md

 ![](images/500/i8.png)

 - Open a new terminal window and SSH into ggcs.
 Run a process that Integrates the agent with the GoldenGate instance.
+Then log into ggsci and start jagent.
 	- **SSH to GGCS:** `ssh -i /home/oracle/Desktop/GGCS_Workshop_Material/keys/ggcs_key opc@<your ggcs IP address>` Field ***GG1***
 	- **Switch to user oracle:** `sudo su - oracle`
     - **Run the following:**  `/u01/app/oracle/middleware/ggccagent/bin/ggccAgent.sh /u02/data/ggcc/agent/conf/agent.properties intgGGSCI $GGHOME`

-- Start ggsci and then  jagent
     - **Enter:** `ggsci`
+    - **Enter:** `info all`
     - **Enter:**  `start jagent`
     - **Confirm the agent is runnning:** `info all`